karol11/cml/java/README.md

 ## Source code

 All CML-related things is always presented in the form of source code (not in compiled class form).
-I beleive anyone has to have ability to inspect, debug and tailor this code for one projects.
+I beleive anyone has to have ability to inspect, debug and tailor this code for one's projects.

 ## How to use CML as config file
 -----------------------------